Mynion/Knockout/README.md

   y: 100
   z: 0

+# When true: players will get knocked out only in the worlds listed in world-whitelist
+enable-world-whitelist: false

+# Knockouts will work only in the worlds listed below if enable-world-whitelist is true.
+world-whitelist:
+  -

+# Knockouts will not work in the worlds listed below.
+Players will die instead.
+world-blacklist:
+  -

+# Note that "/ko knockout" command will work in all worlds regardless of the whitelist/blacklist

 # Message for the player when knocked out
 knockout-message: '&cYou have been knocked out!
 Ask someone to revive you or use /die to die at once.'